RyanFin/MartialArtsNet/README.md

 Solution:
 3. Alter JS code so that all instances of the `beltRequired` field refers to a text box and not a checkbox(boolean)[X] Solution: Altered `beltRequired` field to use text box.
 I copied the existing text box example from the existing `name` field.
 4. Find out how to change the generated 'Edit' and 'Delete' buttons to Bootstrap buttons using Javascript to do it [].
 Solution:
+5. Move and migrate the 'add move' functionality to a separate *admin* page in the nav bar.
+Keep the table of moves on the front page [].
+Solution:
+6. For each belt that is selected, add a png image of that belt as a new column in the table [] Solution:
+7. Use MongoDB Atlas to connect to store data in MongoDB NoSQL db in the cloud. https://cloud.mongodb.com/v2/65c4e9a46b1e9c7bf4d60e68#/overview []